violacaroline/applied-iot-airquality/README.md

 ### Transmitting the Data / Connectivity

-How is the data transmitted to the internet or local server?
-Describe the package format.
-All the different steps that are needed in getting the data to your end-point.
-Explain both the code and choice of wireless protocols and API information models, if any.

 #### **How often is the data sent?**

 The data is published to Adafruit every 5 seconds (there seems to be a slight latency at times).